PapaOscar90/Web-Engineering/API_Design.md

 ##### DELETE
 Delete the statistic specified by the `<carrier_code>`, `<airport_code>`, `<month>`, and `<year>`.

-The server should respond with a 204 status code.
+The server should respond with a 204 status code on success.

 ### /carriers/statistics?reason=<reason_name>&month=<month>&airport=<airport_id>